neha-nambiar/sequential_recommender/README.md

   - `load_model.py`: Script for loading the trained model and necessary components for inference or further training.

 - **notebooks/**: Jupyter Notebooks for exploratory data analysis (EDA).
-  - `exploratory_data_analysis.ipynb`: Notebook containing visualizations and analysis of the dataset to gain insights and validate preprocessing steps.
+  - `exploratory_data_analysis.ipynb`: Notebook containing cleaning and analysis of the dataset to gain insights and validate preprocessing steps.

 - **saved_models/**: Directory to save and store trained models and their components.
   - `bert4rec_model/`: Directory where the trained BERT4Rec model and related files (such as encoders and tokenizers) are saved.